cogentcore/core/README.md

 # TODO

+* fix clear x on textfield.

+* gui for spell options.

-* fileview is too slow to load -- is it icons?  not mainly textviews..
+* fileview is too slow to load -- is it icons?  not mainly textviews.. more debugging..

 * mac hidpi setpos is not right from prefs -- works from init win create.